 Make the Kefta Meatballs

 Next, you'll make the kefta meatballs.
-Use your hands to knead everything together, and then shape the kefta into very small meatballs, about 3/4 inch in diameter.Continue to 6 of 8 below.
+Place all of the ingredients in a bowl and use your hands to knead everything together.
+Then shape the kefta into very small meatballs, about 3/4 inch in diameter.Continue to 6 of 8 below.

 06 of 08